School education: a quick guide to key internet links

 This Quick Guide provides links to:

-- The Standing Council on School Education and Early Childhood (SCSEEC) is a standing council of the Council of Australian Governments (COAG).
+- The Education Council is a standing council of the Council of Australian Governments (COAG).
 Its membership includes Australian Government and state and territory government education ministers.
-Communiques summarise key agreements made at SCSEEC meetings.
+It replaced the Standing Council on School Education and Early Childhood (SCSEEC) from 1 July 2014.
+The Education Council’s website includes an archive of the publications and communiques of the SCSEEC and its predecessors.

 - The Australian Curriculum, Assessment and Reporting Authority (ACARA) is responsible for the development of the national curriculum, the National Assessment Program and national data collection and reporting.

 - The National Report on Schooling in Australia, published by ACARA since 2009, provides an overview of school education in Australia, key statistics and funding information.
-The latest edition is 2011.
-Earlier editions are on the MCEECDYA website.
+Earlier editions (1989–2008) were published by the Ministerial Council for Education, Early Childhood Development and Youth Affairs (MCEECDYA) and its predecessors and are available on the Education Council’s website.

 - The annual Report on Government Services, published by the Productivity Commission, provides an overview of school education in Australia, key statistics and funding information.